Thorney Technologies Continues Share Buy-Back

 Thorney Technologies Limited (AU:TEK) has released an update.

-Thorney Technologies Ltd has announced an update on its share buy-back program, revealing the purchase of 180,000 shares on the previous day to add to the 948,292 already bought back.
-This on-market buy-back is part of the company’s ongoing strategy to repurchase its ordinary fully paid shares, as indicated by the daily buy-back notification.
+Thorney Technologies Ltd has announced an update on its ongoing stock buy-back program, revealing the purchase of 180,000 ordinary fully paid shares on the previous day.
+This buy-back is part of a series of daily notifications, showing the company’s continued effort to repurchase its shares from the market.
+The total number of shares bought back to date now stands at 1,128,292.

 For further insights into AU:TEK stock, check out TipRanks’ Stock Analysis page.